12 of the best books to read if you don’t know what to read

 Pachinko is so raw and compulsively readable.
 This is one of my best recommendations to help you fall back in love with reading, about the changing fortunes of a family and the repercussions of a single decision over multiple generations.

-In this 2022 bestselling thriller by Ruth Ware, a woman searches for answers a decade after her friend’s murder.
+In this 2022 bestselling thriller by Ruth Ware, a woman searches for answers a decade after losing her friend.

 Read Cutting for Stone for… the enthralling story of Marion and Shiva Stone, twin brothers born of a secret union between an Indian nun and a British surgeon in Ethiopia.